rafaelpolonio92/uniswap-trade-base-chain/README.md

-# uniswap-trade-base-chain
-Working trade using Uniswap on the BASE chain

 # Uniswap Trading Bot

-This project implements a trading bot using Uniswap V3.
-It allows you to execute trades on the Ethereum mainnet or a local blockchain using configurable gas values.
+This project implements a trading bot using Uniswap V3 for ETH -> USDC trading.

 ## Environment Variables